 Natalia Project – Who Do We Protect?

-The Natalia Project includes human rights defenders from Russia, Central Asia, Africa, Southeast Asia, Latin America and western Balkans.
+The Natalia Project includes human rights defenders from all over the world.

 Frank Mugisha, Uganda

 Frank Mugisha is a Ugandan LGBTI+ activist and the Executive Director of Sexual Minorities Uganda.
+Frank lives in an oppressive environment that seeks to end his fight for a better and more democratic country.
 Frank has been a participant in the Natalia Project since 2018.

 Read more about Natalia Project-participant Frank Mugisha here.